The Moon Dictionary

 Beaver Moon

-Named because this was the time of year when beavers began to take shelter in their lodges for the winter.
+Named because this was the time of year when beavers began to take shelter in their lodges for winter.

 Black Moon